 I heard so many birds singing including eastern towhees, Louisiana waterthrushes, ovenbirds, red-eyed vireos, and wood thrushes.

-Louisiana waterthrush
+Louisiana waterthrush in a tree

-Louisiana waterthrush
+Louisiana Waterthrush

 Looking for longer hikes?
-At the beginning of the Streamside Trail is an offshoot to the Iron Ore Trail.
+At the beginning of the Streamside Trail there is an offshoot to the Iron Ore Trail.
 Iron Ore runs 3 miles to Hoop Hole Trail, a figure-8 style loop over 9 miles long.

 Related Posts